nxt-insurance/nxt_schema/README.md

 - transform keys
 - Check how we can use constructors to create structs
 - Introduce Coercible error that wraps dry errors
+- Cloning of nodes would not work without configuration <<- Either makes this mandatory / or clone properly!

 ## Installation